jvlinsta/DRAG/tutorial.md

 ## The Core Idea

-The method is inspired by [Search-R1](https://arxiv.org/abs/2502.13550), adapted for multimodal document retrieval.
+The method is inspired by [STaR-SQL: Self-Taught Reasoner for Text-to-SQL](https://arxiv.org/abs/2502.13550), adapted for multimodal document retrieval.

 ### The Problem